SWENG500-SP17-Team2/innovation-hub/README.md

 | `gulp watch`   | `npm run watcher` |
 | `gulp lint`    | `npm run linter`  |

+## Running the database

+You must have MongoDB installed.
+To run the database `gulp start:db`.
+This will create a \data folder in the server directory.
+To delete all data in the database run `gulp clean:db`;

 ## Useful links
 * [React Docs](https://facebook.github.io/react/docs/getting-started.html)
 * [Redux Homepage](http://redux.js.org/)